 At least in part, these sobering facts may be attributed to obstacles in website access.
 Careers webpages are often where potential candidates come to learn about an organization’s job openings, mission, and culture.
 But if the site is not accessible to all people because of the way it is designed, then employers run the risk of losing out on exceptional talent, as well as alienating a large pool of candidates and being liable for discrimination.

-Web accessibility is the practice of ensuring that there are no barriers to interaction with or access to websites by people with disabilities.
+Website accessibility is the practice of ensuring that there are no barriers to interaction with or access to websites by people with disabilities.
 It means that all users should have equal access to both information and functionality.

 How accessible is your company’s career site?

 If you haven’t given it much thought, now is the time to seriously consider this question and take steps to remove any barriers.
-Read on for some basics and best practices that will enhance your organization’s career site accessibility efforts.
+Read on for some basics and best practices that will enhance your organization’s career website accessibility efforts.

 What are the standards for website compliance?